Most Accurate Home Value Estimators of 2025

 The difference in estimates was huge — over $53,000 for our city property!
 That just goes to show that online home value estimates are not reliable for pricing your home properly.

-To get a far more accurate estimate of your home’s value, you need to consult a real estate agent and get a free CMA.
+To get a far more accurate estimate of your home’s value, consult a real estate agent and get a free CMA.

 Why getting an accurate home value matters

-A recent study highlights the importance of pricing in real estate, revealing that the initial price in negotiations often sets the tone for the final deal.
-Listing your home at a higher price can encourage buyers to offer more.5 However, pricing it too high can deter interest and lead to a stale listing; pricing too low could mean missing out on significant profits.
+A recent Harvard University study also highlights the importance of pricing in real estate, revealing that the initial price in negotiations often sets the tone for the final deal.
+Listing your home at a higher price can encourage buyers to offer more.[6]

 CMAs give the most accurate home value estimates

-You’ll get the most accurate home value estimate by asking a real estate agent for a comparative market analysis (CMA).
+You'll get the most accurate home value estimate by asking a real estate agent for a CMA.

 A CMA is completely free, and you have no obligation to hire the real estate agent who completes it.